Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 cd tutorials/templates/bicep

 az deployment group create -g rg-tutorial -f ./main.bicep
 ```

 You will notice you are asked for an administratorLoginPassword.
 This password will be used to create an administratorLoginPassword for your MySql instance.

-Once deployed there are some values that will be required in subsequent steps which can be found in the outputs from the template deployments for example:
+Once deployed there are some values that will be required in subsequent steps which can be found in the outputs section from the template deployment.
+For example:

 ```
     "outputs": {